r-p-22/3DVisionProject/Documents/README_Notes.txt

 8. The meaning of the field "consolidationTransformation" of the class LatticeClass is explained in the file BasisVectorTransformations.pdf .
 All lattices in a consolidation class get the proper index to describe their basis vector configuration relative to a common reference, which makes them comparable to each other.
 This should help to understand the code parts related to transformations.
 In general, the transformations are needed to make sure the similarity that should be enforced by the bundle adjustment can be defined in the proper way.
 It is necessary because the choice of one of the corner points to represent the lattice corner and the naming of the two basisvectors is arbitrary.

+(*)	The groups saved in points.txt were generated at an early state of the project.
+All tests for lattice fitting and evaluations of the augmented bundle adjustment were done based on this initial grouping.
+During the project the grouping was further developed, the new group points were not used though, in order to make the development of later stages of the pipeline independet of the changing grouping files.
+When rerunning the whole project, slightly different results are to be expected due to an improved grouping of points.